 In her upcoming role with the UNC Staff Assembly, Colby will lead discussions with staff members from the 17 institutions across NC and relay information from those meetings to President Ross and his staff at UNC General Administration.

 “Right now there is a lot talk about higher education, budget concerns, and staff reductions in force.
 Staff are worried.
 My goal is to be an effective communicator to the President on behalf of my colleagues throughout the state.
 And, to work with staff from the different campuses to generate ideas to help with morale issues and ideas for no-to-low cost benefits which can be given to employees who haven’t had a raise in 4 years.”

 Colby earned her MPRTM in December 2012.
 In regards to the PRTM Online Masters Program she says, “I absolutely loved the Master of PRTM program.
 I learned so much.
 Most of my comments to the Staff Assembly delegation last October came from lessons learned through Dr. Jason Bocarro’s class on Organizational Behavior and Leadership.

-Thanks to the grant writing portion of the Advanced Fiscal Management class I now have the basis for a grant I’d like to write to the PGA Foundation regarding funds for adaptive golf equipment so our students can work with people who would like to learn to play golf but have special needs.
-It’s a great program and I’d would highly recommend it.
+Thanks to the grant writing portion of the Advanced Fiscal Management class I now have the basis for a grant I’d like to write to the PGA Foundation regarding funds for adaptive golf equipment.
+The funds would allow our students to work with people who would like to learn to play golf, but have special needs.
+The PRTM Online Masters is a great program and I’d would highly recommend it.
 You’re never too old to learn!”